njosselyn13/SARP_MODEL_GENERALIZABILITY/README.md

 Nicholas Josselyn, Sahil Sawant, Rachel E. Davis-Martin, Elke Rundensteiner, Ben S. Gerber, Bo Wang, Anthony J. Rothschild, Emmanuel Agu, Edwin D. Boudreaux, Feifan Liu.
 "Evaluating Model Generalizability for Suicide Attempt Risk Prediction: Traditional Machine vs Deep Learning".
 In submission.

-In this work we investigate the generalizability of pre-trained logistic regression models by the NIMH-funded MHRN group on our XXXX-hospital dataset of over 750,000 patient encounters for the task of suicide attempt risk prediction (SARP).
-Additionally, we train and evaluate machine (ML) and deep learning (DL) models on our XXXX-hospital dataset and study the generalizability of these models across different patient healthcare visits, in particular primary care (PC) and mental health specialty (MH) healthcare visits.
+In this work we investigate the generalizability of pre-trained logistic regression models by the NIMH-funded MHRN group on our UMass Memorial Health dataset of over 750,000 patient encounters for the task of suicide attempt risk prediction (SARP).
+Additionally, we train and evaluate machine (ML) and deep learning (DL) models on our UMass Memorial Health dataset and study the generalizability of these models across different patient healthcare visits, in particular primary care (PC) and mental health specialty (MH) healthcare visits.
 Additionally, we provide feature importance analysis using SHAP to identify top contributing features to making predictions and a fairness anlaysis study on demographic subgroups of race (white, black, other), sex (male, female), and ethnicity (Hispanic, not Hispanic).

 We provide this code repository for reproducibility of results.